phoenixframework/phoenix/guides/routing.md

 Let's say that the request matches our first route: a GET to `/`.
 The router will first pipe that request through the `:browser` pipeline - which will fetch the session data, fetch the flash, and execute forgery protection - before it dispatches the request to `PageController`'s `index` action.

-Conversely, if the request matches any of the routes defined by the `resources/2` macro, the router will pipe it through the `:api` pipeline — which currently does nothing — before it dispatches further to the correct action of the `HelloWeb.ReviewController`.
+Conversely, suppose the request matches any of the routes defined by the [`resources/2`](`Phoenix.Router.resources/2`) macro.
+In that case, the router will pipe it through the `:api` pipeline — which currently only performs content negotiation — before it dispatches further to the correct action of the `HelloWeb.ReviewController`.

 If no route matches, no pipeline is invoked and a 404 error is raised.